 Work for Monument Health during nursing school

-Many nursing students enjoy the flexibility and hands-on experience of working for Monument Health as a Patient Care Champion (PCC).
-The PCC job is similar to that of a Certified Nurse’s Assistant, but PCCs go through a Monument Health training program.
-While you will learn more about the areas of nursing during nursing school, PCCs get hands-on nursing experience outside of clinical settings, giving you more opportunities to explore which areas of nursing are right for you.
+Many nursing students enjoy the flexibility and hands-on experience of working for Monument Health as a Nurse Aide.
+This job is similar to that of a Certified Nurse’s Assistant, but Nurse Aides go through a Monument Health training program.
+While you will learn more about the areas of nursing during nursing school, Nurse Aides get hands-on nursing experience outside of clinical settings, giving you more opportunities to explore which areas of nursing are right for you.

 Our caregivers are the heart and soul of our organization.
 In step with one of our key priorities – be a great place to work – Monument Health has initiated a Student Loan Forgiveness Program.
 If eligible, payments will be made monthly directly to your student loan lender, reducing or eliminating the student loan payment that you make.